dazaiii/memory-card-game/README.md

 ## About

-This application is created using Angular, Angular Material, Angular Animations, TypeScript, SCSS and HTML.
+This application was created using Angular, Angular Material, Angular Animations, TypeScript, SCSS and HTML.

 This project uses Angular Animations to animate card flip and card disappearing after finding a pair.
 Animations are triggered by a card flip status which has three states - default, flipped and matched.
 App is also using Angular Material for UI components.

-The built-in game timer which counts time of the game is created using RxJS timer.
+The built-in game timer which counts time of the game was created using RxJS timer.

 Navigation was made with Angular Routing.
 Application can be used on different media types/devices because of media queries.

-Unit tests are created with Jasmine and Karma.
+Unit tests were created with Jasmine and Karma.
+I have added CI/CD driver for GitHub to run tests on every push to the repository.

 ## Game